US-77 James C. Nance Bridge Between Purcell and Lexington

 There is no pedestrian access across the bridge until the second half of the new bridge is completed.

 Historic photo of the Purcell/Lexington bridge from 1938.
 Source: Oklahoma Historical Society

-- The bridge was closed for emergency repairs from Jan.
-31 to June 13, 2014, and has been load posted at 36 tons since reopening.
+The bridge was closed for emergency repairs from Jan.
+31 to June 13, 2014, and was load posted at 36 tons after reopening.

 The bridge has been inspected at least once every six months since reopening.

 Materials from the April 2015 public meeting can be found here